MubarakBu/DB_PROJECT/SongRegistry/README.md

 Here's the documentation that demonstrates how the frontend interacts with the Flask-RESTful backend using HTTP requests.

-# Flask-RESTful Frontend Interaction

-This example demonstrates how the frontend uses HTTP requests to interact with the backend API endpoints implemented with Flask-RESTful.
-The backend uses MySQL to perform CRUD (Create, Read, Update, Delete) operations on data such as user songs, user information, and song details.

 ### API Base URL
 The base URL for the Flask-RESTful backend is: `http://127.0.0.1:5000/`